Traeger Ran Out of Pellets (What to Do + Easy Fix)

 – There is a three-year warranty period for all Traeger models.

-– Contact Traeger’s customer service department if you are unsure.
+– Contact Traeger’s customer service department if you have questions.

 – Be aware of how consequential damages may affect your warranty coverage.